fabthegreat/linux-1/cx2072x_fixes_and_manual/README.md

    dpkg -i LINUX_HEADERS_DEB_PACKAGE.deb
    ```
 3. Have `alsa` and `pulseaudio` installed
-4. Copy the `chtcx2072x.conf` and `HiFi.conf` to `/usr/share/alsa/ucm/chtcx2072x`
+4. Copy the `chtcx2072x.conf` and `HiFi.conf` (from the chtcx2072x folder) to `/usr/share/alsa/ucm/chtcx2072x`
 5. Set `realtime-scheduling = no` in `/etc/pulse/daemon.conf` (see [this issue-comment](https://github.com/Grippentech/Asus-E200HA-Linux-Post-Install-Script/issues/29#issuecomment-355113121))

 # Building the kernel

 ## Some base info

-- This Kernel ist based on the master-branch from https://git.kernel.org/pub/scm/linux/kernel/git/tiwai/sound.git (version 4.16-rc5 at the time of writing this),
+- This Kernel ist based on the master-branch from https://git.kernel.org/pub/scm/linux/kernel/git/tiwai/sound.git (version 4.16-rc5 at the time of writing this)
 - I Applied the fixes mentioned [here](https://bugzilla.kernel.org/show_bug.cgi?id=115531#c41) to it (commits [d421eba](https://github.com/heikomat/linux_with_cx2072x/commit/d421eba552fee988da216a6906709feb6f6baddc), [caa27f2](https://github.com/heikomat/linux_with_cx2072x/commit/caa27f25a4e5471f154bdfde1c1d523817124729), [0af7a6e](https://github.com/heikomat/linux_with_cx2072x/commit/0af7a6e42c9956b1693c038b7049ee01288ddb09), [4b3e5e8](https://github.com/heikomat/linux_with_cx2072x/commit/9cfd9b10a9278e33c0bad0e21b539ee59d3d2c37), [4b3e5e8](https://github.com/heikomat/linux_with_cx2072x/commit/4b3e5e8658228c526e388480ee5a37f28db30476), [5994ef6](https://github.com/heikomat/linux_with_cx2072x/commit/5994ef618107c4c4a317eda768c366a870e1719a) and [27474f1](https://github.com/heikomat/linux_with_cx2072x/commit/27474f11a91d6b5c1b200c4ca158bbd0294c44db))
 - These fixes were for older kernels (up to 4.13), so i adjusted them to the best of my knowledge to work in the current kernel
 - Keeping this up to date should be possible, though i havent tried it yet